AdiPat/synthlite/README.md

    Produces a `GeneratedDataset` object containing your synthetic samples.

 3. **Save the Output**

    ```ts
    generatedDataset.save("output.json", "json");
    ```

    Exports the generated data in JSON or CSV formats—whichever you prefer.

-All these steps leverage Groq’s speed and can optionally tap into Llama 3.3’s generative capabilities.
+All these steps leverage the efficiency of various LLMs and can optionally tap into models like Llama 3.x for enhanced generative capabilities.

 ---